Click To View Larger Image

 Lightweight, space-efficient materials define the interior with its innovative 2+1 backseat configuration.
 Mesh seat covers are transparent and sheer, offering maximum airflow for comfort and style.
 Unexpected colors – red and robotic white – create a sense of warmth and accessibility.

 The interior of the Ford Reflex concept features lightweight inner seat frames wrapped in mesh.
 The white mesh fabric is offset with warm red carpeting.
+The only thing missing is WeatherTech which protects interior materials from the dirt and water that can be brought into a car by its inhabitants, but with the help of WeatherTech coupons this can be purchased easily as an add-on.

 The cockpit comes alive with keyless activation.
 At the touch of a button, the instrument cluster controls appear in a cool blue hue as organic light-emitting diodes (LEDs) switch on.